Johndsalas/customer_interest_analysis/README.md

 # Wrangle

 I began the project with data that I pre-prepared in wrangle_lsg_data.
 The data contained a history of customer transactions with columns describing the number of items bought in each of 9 categories and the net sales of each purchase.
-For a full breakdown of how the data was prepared see [wrangle_lgs_data](https://github.com/Johndsalas/wrangle_lgs_data/tree/main)
+For a full breakdown of how the data was prepared see [Wrangle LGS Data](https://github.com/Johndsalas/wrangle_lgs_data/tree/main).

 **Area of interest categories include:**
 * Board Games